MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/pim-create-roles-and-resource-roles-review.md

     > [!Note]
     > Fallback reviewers can only be added when reviewer type is manager.
 Primary reviewers can be added when reviewer type is selected user.

 - **Reminding the reviewers** - When updating access reviews, you may choose to enable the reminder option under Advanced Settings.
-Once enabled, users receive an email notification at the midpoint of the review period, regardless of whether they have completed the review or not.
+Once enabled, users receive an email notification at the midpoint of the review period.
+Reviewers receive notifications regardless of whether they have completed the review or not.

     :::image type="content" source="./media/pim-create-azure-ad-roles-and-resource-roles-review/reminder-setting.png" alt-text="Screenshot of the reminder option under access reviews settings.":::